cherrylabs/arx-core/README.md

 Arx core is the base of the [Arx project](http://www.arx.io).
 It gives some usefull classes, templates, assets for Laravel but some classes are usable in every kind of project like Wordpress, Drupal, Prestashop or even your custom PHP project !

+It is highly maintened by a [dedicated agency](http://www.cherrypulp.com), so don't hesitate to make your comments or bug fixes.

 # Getting Started

 ## 1. Install Composer (skip this if you know how)